MightyBurger/reemap/doc/Architecture.md

 The UI thread sends these messages to the hook thread:
 - `Update` to change the remaps when the user clicks *Apply* in the UI
 - `Quit` as the UI thread exits to instruct the hook thread to stop running
+- `RegisterUIObserveInputs` when the UI needs to see button presses (i.e. the Button Viewer tool)
+- `UnregisterUIObserveInputs` when the UI no longer needs to see button presses

+The hook thread also registers callbacks to send `CheckForeground` to the hook thread's message loop when the foreground window changes.

 The hook thread sends the UI thread these messages:
 - `ChangedProfile` to inform the UI thread of the current active profile so it can display this to the user
+- `ButtonPressed` if the UI requested to see button presses via `RegisterUIObserveInputs`

+The UI thread also sends its own message loop messages, including `RequestRepaint`, `SetWindowVisibility`, `TrayIconEvent`, and `TrayMenuEvent`.

 ## The UI thread